snac-cooperative/snac_eac_cpf_utils/readme.md

 The file snac.xml is an export of over 1.3 million WorldCat records supplied to us by OCLC.
 Due to the large size of this file, we "chunk" it with one of two Perl scripts.
 The Perl scripts are exec_record.pl and get_record.pl.
 These scripts expect an input file in this format.
-The file is simply '<record>' elements, one record per line, concatenated together without an outer wrapping element such as '<collection>'.
+The file is simply `<record>` elements, one record per line, concatenated together without an outer wrapping element such as `<collection>`.
 The Perl scripts supply a wrapper element.
 Incidentally, while our input has one record per line, that is not a requirement.